smatechnologies/savings_bond_redemption_tables/README.md

 SMA Technologies assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.

 # Prerequisites
+Powershell 5.1+
+OpCon MSLSAM v19+
+OpCon Release v18.3+
+Opcon WebServices v20.4+

 # Instructions
+1. Create a Global Property called Path Bonds API File with the value being the path to where you want the file saved.
+I.E. C:\\ProgramData\\OpConxps\\Bonds
+2. Create and/or verify Global Property of $SCHEDULE DATEYYYY-MM
+3. Run a WebServices job using the FedBondsWebServicesTemplate.json
+4. Run a Embedded Script using the OpConBondFile.ps1 passing in parmater  -SourceFile I.E. "C:\ProgramData\OpConxps\Bonds\Bonds.csv"

 # License